Last Updated on December 12, 2022 by Jim Ferri

 By Jim Ferri

-Right now, a great alternative to an overseas trip is a getaway to Chicago.
+It’s also a great city to visit if you don’t want to travel overseas.
 It’s not more than about a four-hour flight from anywhere in the continental U.S. In fact, it’s much less than that from most American cities – just 2½ hours from Dallas, New York, and Denver.

 Part of the city’s charisma is beautiful Lake Michigan, at 22,394 square miles (58,000 square kilometers) much more ocean-like than lake.
 It extends almost into downtown and has quite an impact on the city, providing a shoreline developed into a broad ribbon of beautiful parkland that offers some of the best recreational space anywhere.

-Modern Chicago is a city of class, style, and culture that offers a multitude of surprises for travelers, no matter what their interest.
+More than anything else, modern Chicago is a city of class, style, and culture that offers a multitude of surprises for travelers, no matter what their interest.
 The following ten places are the most popular among visitors to the Windy City.
-If you’re planning a trip to Chicago, put them all at the top of your list.
+Certainly, if you’re planning a trip to Chicago, put them at the top of your list.

-If you haven’t been to Chicago, you’ll find it’s one of the great cities of America, a sophisticated metropolis with outstanding cuisine, excellent shopping, and vibrant urban life.
+If you haven’t been to Chicago, you’ll undoubtedly find that it’s one of the great cities of America.
+Chicago is a sophisticated metropolis with outstanding cuisine, excellent shopping, and vibrant urban life with many things to do and see.

 It also showcases itself through compelling architecture and scores of world-class museums that provide a cultural legacy second to none.